What is “Japanese?”

 Agglutination 膠着性

-Agglutination is the process of creating complex words by stringing morphemes (units of meaning) together into chains that are not inseparable.
-Japanese is known to be highly agglutinative language (kōchakugo 膠着語 ).
+Japanese is known to be a highly agglutinative language (kōchakugo 膠着語 ).
 In Japanese, agglutination is governed by a system of bases and endings.
 For every base that exists, several endings exist to attach to it, and each ending has its own set of bases to potentially keep the chain going.

 Consequently, “I did not want to be forced to eat” is expressed as one word made up of multiple morphemes.
 As for what order endings must follow in a chain, this phrase actually demonstrates this perfectly.